Limotiz/GitHubCloneProject/README.md

+Modification in main branch
- Modification in (Combined from both branches).
+Modification in feature-greeting branch